ycanardeau/ResXGenerator/README.md

 <a name="IStringLocalizer"></a>
 ## Using IStringLocalizer

-To enablethe génération of interface and classes for your resource yo need to set de GenerationType to [StringLocalizer](#GenerationType).
-Note to use this you need to ensure you reference nuget on your project.
+To enable the generation of interfaces and classes for your resources, you need to set the `GenerationType` to [StringLocalizer](#GenerationType).
+Note: to use this, you must ensure that your project references the following NuGet packages:

 - [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection)
 - [Microsoft.Extensions.Localization](https://www.nuget.org/packages/Microsoft.Extensions.Localization)
 - [Microsoft.Extensions.Logging](https://www.nuget.org/packages/Microsoft.Extensions.Logging)

-Now yous can register singletons for resources, simply using extension methods.
+You can now register singletons for resources using extension methods.

 Examples for a file ArtistCategoriesNames.resx :
 ```c#